guillermooo/sublime-undocs/source/reference/metadata.rst

 Shell Variables (Child of ``settings``)
 ---------------------------------------

-Shell variables are,
-similarly to the ``settings`` subelements, used for different purposes but have the advantage of being available in snippets.
+Shell variables are used for different purposes and can be accessed from snippets.

 ..
 XXX: uncomment once reference exists